sparkflows/sparkflows-docs/docs/operations/operating.rst

 Sample Projects
 +++++++++++++

-The admin user can reload sample projects, as Fire Insights, by default, comes with sample projects containing various types of workflows and datasets.
+The admin user can reload sample projects, as Sparkflows, by default, comes with sample projects containing various types of workflows and datasets.

 .. figure:: ../_assets/security/admin_user/admin_sample_project.PNG
    :alt: security